MiguelECL/F-Light/README.md

 - In order to be able to run the program, you must first install [Docker Desktop](https://www.docker.com/), software that allows the building and deployment of containerized applications.

+### Cloning Repository

+To run the application, you must first clone the repository to your local machine in order to run the commands in the next section.

+### Modifying Root .env File

+In order to get the app to make API calls, you must provide it with

 ### Commands

 #### Change Directory